mwcraig/reducer/docs/quickstart.rst

 Quickstart
 ----------

-The ``reducer`` package generates a widget-based IPython notebook for reducing astronomical images.
+The ``reducer`` package generates a widget-based Jupyter notebook for reducing astronomical images.
 The actual reduction steps are done by `ccdproc`_.

 Installation